Echinoderma asperum: Distribution and habitat

 Echinoderma asperum appears during autumn in deciduous woodland, or in parks and gardens where wood chip mulch has been used.
-It has been recorded widely in northern temperate zones - varying between common and quite rare in Europe and North Africa, it occurs in North America, and it has been reported in Japan, Australia and New Zealand.
+It has been recorded widely in northern temperate zones – varying between common and quite rare in Europe and North Africa, it occurs in North America, and it has been reported in Japan, Australia and New Zealand.

-In a study to show the diversity of Lepiota aspera species in northern Thailand it was shown how in the Chiang Mai and Chiang Rai provinces in the years 2007 to 2010, about 73 Lepiota mushrooms were collected that represented thirty three different species.
-The distribution of these L. aspera species resulted in 11 of Stenosporae, 8 of Ovisporae, 6 of Lepiota, 5 of Liliaceae, and 3 of Echinacea.
-Resulting in how the highest diversity of L. aspera species were reported to be the Stenosporae, resulting in the diversity index to result in 2.20.
+A study on the diversity of L. aspera species in northern Thailand, conducted between 2007-2010 in the Chiang Mai and Chiang Rai provinces, reported the collection of approximately 73 Lepiota mushrooms representing 33 species.
+These species were distributed as follows: 11 in the Stenosporae group, 8 in Ovisporae, 6 in Lepiota, 5 in Liliaceae, and 3 in Echinacea.
+The highest diversity was observed in the Stenosporae group, which contributed to a diversity index of 2.20.

 Edibility

 Although sometimes listed as edible, this mushroom has been shown to cause alcohol intolerance and may be poisonous.
 It also resembles some species of the Amanita genus, which includes some deadly species.